top of page

 4. INSTRUMENTAL MUSIC

-Whole consort: ensemble formed by instruments from the same family.
+• Whole consort: group of instruments from the same family.

-Broken consort: ensemble formed by instruments from different families.
+• Broken consort: group of instruments from different families.

-Most of the instrumental forms respond to three basic types of composition.
+Most instrumental forms respond to three basic types of composition.

-Pieces based on vocal works: they keep the form and texture of the vocal work, but adapted for instruments.
+• Pieces based on vocal works: they keep the form and texture of the vocal work.

-Pieces based on improvisation: they can be improvised upon a given melody or it can be freely made up.
+• Pieces based on improvisation upon a given melody or freely made up.

-Pieces based on variation: they start with a simple theme that is later repeated with modifications.
+• Pieces based on variation: they start with a simple theme later repeated with modifications.

 Luis de Narváez - Diferencias sobre "Guárdame las vacas"